For a listing of Early Care and Education (ECE) centers and sites that offer 4K through MMSD, please see our List of 4K Sites.

 Please note: When an MMSD school based 4K program reaches enrollment capacity, a student may be assigned to a different nearby MMSD school.

 Families can enroll online at mmsd.org/enroll, and then follow up to complete the enrollment process at any elementary school.
-Families need to print off their online enrollment forms and bring a copy of their child’s birth certificate, proof of address and immunizations to the school.
+Families need to print off their online enrollment and bring a copy of their child’s birth certificate and immunizations to the school.
+The enrolling parent should also provide proof of address and official photo identification (driver's license, international government issued ID or passport), with proof of parent/guardian relationship to the student (birth certificate/court documentation).
+If parents/guardians are unable to provide proof for verification, please contact the MMSD Enrollment Office at 608-663-4957 or firstname.lastname@example.org.
 Those who are not able to enroll online, may choose to complete the entire enrollment process at any elementary school.

 Parents will receive an email or letter of their child’s placement within six weeks of enrollment.
 For families applying closer to the start of the school year in September, notifications will be sent within a two-week timeframe.